tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 - `Tenancy\Lifecycle\Hook`
 - `Tenancy\Lifecycle\ConfigurableHook`

-The basic difference is that the hook settings are not expected change in a `Hook`, but are expected to be fluid in the `ConfigurableHook`.
+The basic difference is that the hook settings are not expected to change in a `Hook`, but are expected to be fluid in the `ConfigurableHook`.

-I.e. A Lifecycle Hook that always run at the same priority on the same queue should use `Hook`, but a LifecycleHook that will run on the Tenant's Queue should use `ConfigurableHook`
+I.e. A Lifecycle Hook that always run at the same default priority on the same default queue should use `Hook`, but a LifecycleHook that will run on the Tenant's Queue should use `ConfigurableHook`

 ## Implementation